But did you know that too little salt can be just as damaging as too much?

 – Dr. James DiNicolantonio, author of The Salt Fix.

-It’s a great read which is full of the latest research but written in a style anyone can understand.
+It’s a great read containing some interesting research, yet written in a style anyone can understand.

 If you want to read more about the book, then it’s available here.